 16. Clayton Lake State Park

-This park is a gold level international dark sky park, designated as New Mexico’s first dark sky park in 2010.
+This park is a gold-level international dark sky park, designated as New Mexico’s first dark sky park in 2010.
 The park has its own 14-inch mead telescope.
-The area has very little light pollution and thus, many star gazing events are hosted here.
+The area has very little light pollution and thus, many stargazing events are hosted here.
 The park is also known for fishing derbies and dinosaur tracks.
-You can thus check out the dinosaur tracks in the day while waiting for the clear sky at night.
+You can thus check out the dinosaur tracks during the day while waiting for the clear sky at night.

 New Mexico is the perfect place to travel, the single-most place where your dreams can actually meet reality.
 A place that can be traveled at any time of the year, even during the massive outbreak of the Covid-19.
 All you need to make sure is that you backpack healthy food that is rich in all kinds of nutrients and can help you repel the virus strikingly.

 New Mexico is a place where you can find countless hills, volcanoes and mountains, ancient houses and scenic railroads, white sands, and clear skies.
 It is a place, worth all your time and money and a journey that you wouldn’t forget.